cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * IdpfPoplar: Add implementation considerations around branching on the values of control bits.

-* IdpfPoplar: When decoding the the control bits in the public share, assert that the trailing bits of the final byte are all zero. (\*)
+* IdpfPoplar: When decoding the control bits in the public share, assert that the trailing bits of the final byte are all zero. (\*)

 03: